Isis Pogson

-Biography

 Early life

-Pogson was born in Oxford, England, the eldest daughter of Norman Pogson by his first marriage to Elizabeth Jane Ambrose (died 1869).

-She was probably named after the River Isis, the part of the River Thames that flows through Oxford.
+Elizabeth Isis Pogson was born in Oxford, England, on 28 September 1852, the eldest daughter of Norman Pogson by his first marriage to Elizabeth Jane Ambrose (died 1869).
+Pogson was one of the first women elected as a Fellow of the Royal Astronomical Society.
+Elizabeth Isis was probably named after the River Isis, the part of the River Thames that flows through Oxford.

-Assisting astronomer
+Assisting astronomer in India

-Norman Pogson was an assistant at Radcliffe Observatory and then at Hartwell Observatory.
+Her father Norman Pogson was an assistant at Radcliffe Observatory and then at Hartwell Observatory.
 He discovered the asteroid 42 Isis on 23 May 1856, for which he was awarded the Lalande Prize.
 The asteroid was named by Professor Manuel John Johnson, director of the Radcliffe Observatory, presumably in honour of Pogson's daughter Isis; it could also have been a reference to the River Isis.

-When her father became director of the Madras Observatory in Madras, India, in October 1860, he travelled to his new post with his first wife and three of his 11 children, including Isis.
-His wife died in 1869, and he relied upon Isis to look after his other children.
-She also worked in India as her father's assistant.
-She was given the post of computer at the observatory in 1873 with the salary of 150 rupees, equivalent to a "cook or coach-man", and worked there for 25 years until she retired with a pension of 250 rupees in 1898, when the observatory closed.
+When her father became director of the Madras Observatory in Madras, India, in October 1860, Isis travelled with him, her mother and two of her 10 siblings to his new post.
+Her mother Elizabeth Pogson died in 1869, and her father relied upon Isis to look after the other children.
+She also worked as her father's assistant whilst they lived in India from 1873 to 1881.
+She was given the post of computer at the Madras Observatory in 1873 with the salary of 150 rupees, equivalent to a "cook or coach-man", and worked there for 25 years until she retired with a pension of 250 rupees in 1898, when the observatory closed.
 She served as the meteorological superintendent and reporter for the Madras government from 1881.